Home/Resources/Blog Posts/Brand Perception Surveys: How To Conduct + Questions To Ask

 Step 4: Fieldwork

-The brand perception survey is ready to launch.
+At this point, the brand perception survey is ready to launch.

 First, our team sends the survey to a small sample of respondents to assure it is working as intended.
 It is important to Drive Research that we pay attention to detail no matter how small.